claudiaa292/weather-application/README.md

 - Bootstrap

+# To execute the application, the following steps must be performed:
+- Run **npm install** :  to install all the project dependencies
+- Run **npm install -g @angular/cli**: to install Angular CLI globally on your system
+- Run **ng serve**: to run the project locally

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.